Auto Repair Shop Owner's Daily Dose 5: We Will OvercomeMar 20, 2020

 What are you doing to get out in front of people?
 Stop banging on your existing customers.
 You can let them know you're still there but go after new people.
 Let other people know that you're there and your entire focus is to help and serve them and to do anything you can.
 Call your older (in age) customers.
 See if they need help.
 See if they need groceries.
 Do what you can to help.
 This is bigger than business right now.
 This is bigger than ourselves.
 Focus on others and your whole life will start to come into focus.

 The best thing to do is to double down on discipline and focus.
-With all the uncertainty in the world you need to focus on your habits, your rituals.
-If you have kids in school that are home right now, one of the things they're telling you is keep the habits up.
+With all the uncertainty in the world, you need to focus on your habits, your rituals.
+If you have kids in school that are home right now, one of the things they're telling you is to keep the habits up.
 Get up at the same time, have breakfast at the same time.
 Why?
 Because those habits ground us.
 Those habits keep us focused. #NoExcuses #NoRetreat

 An excuse is a story that you tell yourself to make it okay to do nothing.
 There is no excuse.
 There is always something you can do.
 If you don't have work and you're closing up your shop, you can be working on your processes.
 You can be working on better communication.
 You can be working on your profit models, you can be working on training and getting better as an owner and a leader.
 You can do this.

 There is always something you can do to grow.
-What are your five things you're going to do today to grow your business, grow your team, and grow yourself.
+What are the five things you're going to do today to grow your business, grow your team, and grow yourself.
 So that's technically like 15 things.
 Five to grow your business, five to grow yourself, and five to grow your team.
 So, what I want you to do.
 It’s really put this into play.

 If you're in trouble and you need help and you don't know what to do reach out to me.
 I will coach you.
 No charge.
 I don't expect a dime.
 I want to help as many people as I possibly can get through this crisis.
 I want all of us to get on the other side of this bigger and stronger than we were before this thing started.
 I believe in you and I know you can do this.

 Here's how I do deal with focus and meaning.
 If I'm in a bad mood, if something's bothering me, I step back and pause.
-The first thing I ask to myself is, “What's bothering me?
+The first thing I ask myself is, “What's bothering me?
 What am I focused on?”
 Then next, I ask myself, “What's the meaning I'm giving to it?”
 And finally, I ask, “What else can this mean?”
 Those three questions are going to change your life.
 If you're in a bad mood, if things aren't going well, if you're feeling down, ask (1) What am I focused on?
 (2) What is the meaning I'm giving to it?
 (3)What else can it mean?

 Please share this video.
 I want to change as many people's lives as I possibly can.
 People are drowning right now.
 We got to give them some life rafts.
 We can give them some flotation devices.
 I believe this Daily Dose is one of those flotation devices.
 Please share this as many times as you possibly can.
 Let's get the word out.
 Let’s do this as a village, as a community.
 This is not a time to stand alone.
 This is a time to band together.
 Together we are unstoppable.
 That's what I want.
 Unstoppable.